quasarframework/quasar-testing/packages/e2e-cypress/README.md

 All changes are related to Cypress v10 breaking changes, Quasar first-party helpers haven't been changed unless Cypress required it.

-> if you're coming from v3, follow migration guide for v4 and v4.1 first TODO: add link
+> if you're coming from v3, follow [the migration guide for v4 and v4.1 first](https://github.com/quasarframework/quasar-testing/tree/cypress-v4/packages/e2e-cypress#upgrade-from-cypress-v4-to-v41-optional)

 - upgrade to v5, then install `cypress` dependency, which has been externalized and marked as a peerDependency